 "…You really feel the need to ask this?
 He keeps coming back to you because you hurt him and he would like to patch things up."

-"He's been kissing ass.
+"He's kissing ass.
 I can't stand people like that."

 "Well, he needs to toughen up.
-It's not my fault that he's taking it so bad."
+It's not my fault that he's taking it so badly."

 "Actually, it is your fault.
 You said those things to him.
 You hit him twice.
-You left him in the Western Woods to die!
+You left him in the Western Woods to die, for goodness' sake!
 And you wonder why he's so upset with you?"

 "Like I said, he needs to toughen up.
 I did him a favor."